 Dancesport Life Was There!

 The first Grand Slam of the year is a really important event as it determines the tone for the new season of competitions.
-It sets a new Grand Slam Ranking that will bring the top 12 couples to the Shanghai Grand Slam Finals on 7-8 December 2019.
+For this reason, it sets a new Grand Slam Ranking that will bring the top 12 couples to the Shanghai Grand Slam Finals on 7-8 December 2019.

-If you want to see us interviewing some of the top 12 WDSF couples make sure to subscribe on our YouTube channel as we are going to post the interviews there soon.
+If you want to see us interviewing some of the top 12 WDSF couples make sure to subscribe on our YouTube channel.

 First Impressions From The Grand Slam DanceMasters 2019